The call to upgrade

 The cozy plane to my doom

 We entered the plane – crawling on the soft cushions that lined the floor of the plane.
-The plane was really confined, it could fit only 6 groups of 12 people.
+The plane was really compact, fitting only 6 groups of 12 people.

 It was like in the movies, all the instructors were cheering and wooo-ing when we took off.
 It did hyped up the mood for us.